hashicorp/docker-vault/0.6/README.md

 * Official HashiCorp builds of some base utilities are then included in the image by pulling a release of docker-base.
 This includes dumb-init and gosu.
   See https://github.com/hashicorp/docker-base for more details.
-* Finally a specific Consul build is fetched and the rest of the Consul-specific configuration happens according to the Dockerfile.
+* Finally a specific Vault build is fetched and the rest of the Vault-specific configuration happens according to the Dockerfile.